-Polly has been practising employment law for over ten years.
+Polly has been practising employment law for nearly 15 years.
 She joined BDBF in its first year and became a Partner in June 2017.

 Polly advises both senior executives, and companies on employment related issues and uses this dual experience to give insightful and pragmatic advice.

 Polly is ranked as a leading individual in Chambers UK 2024 where she is described as “really impressive.”
 Clients say they “couldn’t expect better service from her.”
 She “was knowledgeable but combined that with pastoral support and empathy.”
 Polly is also named as a Next Generation Partner in the Legal 500 UK 2024 for her work for senior executives, and was recognised in the 12th edition of Best Lawyers in the United Kingdom for Employment Law.

 - entering businesses and negotiating contracts of employment;

 - Negotiating severance and advising on exits, often high profile and contentious;